WordPress Blog Gets Suspended

-I’ve been tutoring someone in blogging and today when I logged in to WordPress, it says the account has been suspended.
-I’m getting flashbacks from Google.
+I've been tutoring someone in blogging and today when I logged into my WordPress dashboard, it says the account has been suspended.
+I'm getting flashbacks from Google.
 In other words, there is no explanation or mercy.
-It’s just gone.
+No recourse.
+It's just gone.

-My friend has a lot of information on her various blogs.
-I can’t see how it might be violating the terms of service.
+My friend has a lot of information on her various blogs but no business.
+I can't see how it might be violating the terms of service.
 We ran no ads.
 Anyone have a suggestion?

 Blogs are suspended if they are found to be in breach of the TOS.